Skip to main content

 select user_id from dwd_dup_tbl group by user_id;

-Or import only the value of user_id in incrementa data into the dictionary table alternatively:
+Alternatively, write only the user_id values from incremental data into the dictionary table.

 insert into dictionary_tbl(user_id)